np2048/Trots/linux/virt-manager.md

 <a name='ssh'></a>

-## SSH into virtual machine from the host
+## SSH into a virtual machine from the host

 In order to be able to connect to a virtual machine using SSH first you have to [install SSH server](ssh.md#install) into the VM and run it.